jacklul/USharpVideo-Subtitles/README.md

 Change lock state, must be executed by the Master

 - Does nothing when used with **USharpVideo** as it shares the same state with it
-- This can silently fail if the synchronization is ongoing and it wasn't initiated by the Master - check if `SubtitleManager.IsSynchronized()` is `true` before running it
+- This can fail if the synchronization is ongoing - check if `SubtitleManager.IsSynchronized()` is `true` before running it

-### SubtitleManager.IsLocal(): bool

-Whenever the player is using local subtitles

-### SubtitleManager.SetLocal(bool): void

-Switch between using global and local subtitles
+- To check whenever player is able to execute this - use `SubtitleManager.IsPrivilegedUser(VRCPlayerApi)`

 ### SubtitleManager.IsEnabled(): bool